 1. CMOS Battery

-This is the most likely scenario, especially if your computer is not brand new.
+This is the most likely culprit, especially if your computer is a little older.

 2. Time Zone

-Your computer may simply be set to the wrong time zone and every time you fix the time, it resets itself to that time zone when you reboot.
-If the minutes are correct and only the hour is bad, that’s probably the issue you’re dealing with.
+When your computer clock is off by exactly one more more hours, Windows may simply be set to the wrong time zone.
+When you fix the time, it resets itself to that time zone once you reboot.
+If the minutes are correct and only the hour is incorrect, a bad time zone is probably the issue you’re dealing with.

-This is the least pleasant and most difficult to manage scenario.
+This is the least pleasant scenario because malware is notoriously difficult to remove.

-Your computer may have been hijacked by a virus that messes with your computer time.
-To fix it, you need to gather a few tools .
+Maybe a virus hijacked your computer and messes with its time.
+To fix it, you need to gather a few malware removal tools .
 First, make sure your anti-virus program is up to date with the latest virus definitions.
-Then get a good malware scanner, for example Malwarebytes or Spybot Search & Destroy.
-For more tools and links to the respective download pages, check out our The Best Of: Windows Software page.
+Then, get a good malware scanner, like Malwarebytes or Spybot Search & Destroy.

-Once you have all these tools downloaded, updated and installed, start in Safe Mode and run them.
-It’s important to start in safe mode because the malware won’t launch and be active when you choose this boot mode.
+Once you have all these tools downloaded, updated, and installed, boot in Safe Mode and run them.
+It’s important to start in Safe Mode because the malware won’t launch and be active when you choose this boot mode.
 This means that it is less likely to escape detection and removal.

-It’s important to pay attention to the most basic features of your computer.
-Simple things going wrong can be a sign of serious trouble ahead.
-For example if your CMOS battery dies, your computer will act like it has Alzheimers and you have to introduce it to its hardware components (via the BIOS) every time it boots.
-That’s just as annoying as a virus that plays tricks on you or a bad time zone setting that messes up everything from the clock to your email client’s time stamps.
+From now on you’ll know to pay attention even to the smallest details.
+Simple oddities can be a sign of serious trouble ahead.
+For example, if your CMOS battery dies, your computer will act like it has Alzheimer’s and you have to introduce it to its hardware components (via the BIOS) every time it boots.
+That’s just as annoying as a virus that’s playing tricks on you or a bad time zone setting that messes up everything, from the clock to your email client’s timestamps.
 So be wise and act immediately.